kevingill55/sudoku/README.md

 # Sudoku

-This app was created using [React](https://reactjs.org/) and was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This app was created and bootstrapped using [React](https://reactjs.org/) and [Create React App](https://github.com/facebook/create-react-app).

 View a live demo of the app [here](https://kevingill55.github.io/sudoku/).